querydsl/querydsl/README.md

 **Support**

-Free support is provided in the [Querydsl Google Group](https://groups.google.com/forum/#!forum/querydsl) and on [StackOverflow](http://stackoverflow.com/questions/tagged/querydsl).
+Free support is provided in the [Discussion Section](https://github.com/querydsl/querydsl/discussions) and on [StackOverflow](http://stackoverflow.com/questions/tagged/querydsl).
+Please do not post questions as issue.
+Such issues will be closed immediately.

 **How to build**